We've pioneered machine learning for eCommerce that overcomes data, personalisation, and merchandising problems - making Loop54 unique.

 Products such as a ‘T-shirt’ and a ‘Tank top’ may stimulate the same neuron.
 As Loop54 is exposed to more of these products, it can differentiate them from each other

-It learns that ‘T-shirt’ products have changing attributes like ‘brand’ or ‘size’, while other attributes such as ‘category path’ do not change
+It learns that ‘T-shirt’ products can have varying values for attributes like ‘brand’ or ‘size’, while other attributes such as ‘category path’ do not change

 A second layer of neurons begins its work.
 An additional network of interconnected neurons creates a deeper layer of complexity.
 This layer will build a hierarchal model that explains a neuron’s complexity step-wise in layers